Chantal Curtis

-Chantal Curtis (born Chantal Sitruk) was a singer who had a disco hit in 1979 with "Get Another Love".
-She had some recordings released earlier under a different name.
+Chantal Curtis (born Chantal Sitruk) was a Tunisian-born French singer who had a disco hit in 1979 with "Get Another Love".
+She had some earlier recordings released under a different name.
 She died in Israel in 1985 having been hit by a bullet that was intended for her boyfriend.
 During her short career she had worked with Pierre Jaubert and Vladimir Cosma.